 Wildfowling is the pursuit of ducks, geese and waders on the foreshore.
 The foreshore is the “area between the low water and high water marks of an ordinary spring tide”.
 Effectively, anyone with a valid Shot Gun Certificate has a right to shoot on the Scottish foreshore.
 This right can be modified by legislation, however, giving authorities the ability to introduce byelaws that affect wildfowling.

 In East Lothian byelaws require that any wildfowler wanting to shoot at either John Muir Country Park or Aberlady Bay must apply for (and receive) a permit to carry out wildfowling.
-An administration charge is levied for the processing of applications.
+Permits are issued in August and are valid 1 September to 20 February.

-The wildfowling season starts on the 1st September and ends on 20th February.
+- the wildfowling season starts on 1 September and ends on 20 February

-At John Muir Country Park, 3 species of goose and 9 species of duck can be shot – all others are protected.
-At Aberlady only duck may be shot.
-3 wader species - golden plover, snipe and woodcock can also be shot.
+- at John Muir Country Park, 3 species of goose and 9 species of duck can be shot – all others are protected

 - at Aberlady only duck may be shot

 - 3 wader species, golden plover, snipe and woodcock, can also be shot